SweepCasinos > Vegas Gems

 notes-icon Pro Tip: Test a Timeout Before You Need One

-Because Vegas Gems had handled timeout and lockout tools without rerouting me, I wanted to see how RealPrize Casino approached the same.
-As it turns out, RealPrize builds in far more tools — but buries them behind a contact form.
+Since Vegas Gems had addressed timeout and lockout tools without redirecting me, I wanted to see how RealPrize Casino handled them.
+As it turns out, RealPrize has far more tools, but they are hidden behind a contact form.

-They allow you to freeze spending, set session limits, and even choose a timer that pauses your gaming every hour.
-But to flip any other switch, even just a one-hour nudge, you are left submitting a form and waiting.
-So, the controls have greater breadth, but none of it moves unless you do — manually.
+You can freeze spending, set session limits, and choose a timer that pauses your gaming every hour.
+However, to activate any other feature, even a one-hour pause, you must submit a form and wait.
+Thus, while the controls are more extensive, none of them work unless you manually activate them.

 Vegas Gems review score: 7.2 / 10